SDG&E's Sustainability Strategy

 • Investing in tools that capture metrics to help us improve safety, sustainability and operational efficiency

-• Monitoring idling activity and installing idle mitigation systems in more than 20 vehicles this year
+• Monitoring idling activity and installing idle mitigation systems

 • Continually evaluating new electric vehicles coming to market and working with manufacturers to support customizations for our fleet

-bucket truck image
+utility bucket truck

 weather team image